A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Introduction

 \section{Introduction}

-The relay channel was first introduced by van-der Meulen in 1971~\cite{van1971three}.
-It is a basic model of a multi-hop communication network in which a sender $X$ wishes to communicate to a receiver $Y$ with the help of a relay $(X_\mathrm{r},Y_\mathrm{r})$ over a memoryless channel of the form $p(y,y_\mathrm{r}|x,x_\mathrm{r})$.
-The capacity of this channel, which is the highest achievable rate from $X$ to $Y$, is not known in general.
+The relay channel, first introduced by van-der Meulen in 1971~\cite{van1971three}, is a canonical model of a multi-hop communication network in which a sender $X$ wishes to communicate to a receiver $Y$ with the help of a relay $(X_\mathrm{r},Y_\mathrm{r})$ over a memoryless channel of the form $p(y,y_\mathrm{r}|x,x_\mathrm{r})$.
+The capacity of this channel, which is the highest achievable rate from the sender $X$ to the receiver $Y$, is not known in general.
 In~\cite{cover1979capacity}, the cutset upper bound and several lower bounds on the capacity, later termed decode-forward, partial decode-forward, and compress-forward, were established.
-The cutset bound was shown to coincide with one or more of these lower bounds for several classes of relay channels, including degraded~\cite{cover1979capacity}, semi-deterministic~\cite{elgamal1982capacity}, and channels with orthogonal sender components~\cite{elgamal2005capacity} relay channels.
-In~\cite{Aleksic09}, the cutset bound was shown not to be tight in general via an example relay channel with orthogonal receiver components.
+The cutset bound was shown to coincide with one or more of these lower bounds for several classes of relay channels, including degraded~\cite{cover1979capacity}, semi-deterministic~\cite{elgamal1982capacity}, and relay channels with orthogonal sender components~\cite{elgamal2005capacity}.
+In~\cite{Aleksic09}, the cutset upper bound was shown to not be tight, i.e., to be strictly larger than the capacity, for a specific relay channel with orthogonal receiver components.
 These results and others are detailed in Chapter 19 of \cite{elk11}.